-The third step involves running the AGLINK-COSIMO model for each of the 1 000 alternative "uncertainty" scenarios generated in step 2.
-When both macroeconomic and yield uncertainty were included, this procedure yielded 989 successful simulations.
-The model did not solve the remaining eleven cases.
-This can occur as the model is a complex system of equations and policies that may lead to infeasibilities when exposed to extreme shocks in one or several stochastic variables.
+The third step involves running the Aglink-Cosimo model for each of the 1 000 alternative "uncertainty" scenarios generated in step 2.
+When both macroeconomic and yield uncertainty were included, this procedure yielded 98% successful simulations.
+The model does usually not solve all stochastic simulations as the complex system of equations and policies may lead to infeasibilities when exposed to extreme shocks in one or several stochastic variables.